-CPI based inflation rises 3.66 pc in December
+CPI based inflation rises 3.66 pc in January

 (9.38%) while the prices of ginger increased by 8.94 percent.

-ISLAMABAD, Feb 1 (APP): Consumer Price Index (CPI) on year-on-year basis during January 2017 witnessed an increase of 3.66 per cent as compared same month of last year.
+ISLAMABAD, Feb 1 (APP): Consumer Price Index (CPI) on year on year basis during January 2017 witnessed an increase of 3.66 per cent